adjust/adobe_air_sdk/README.md

 ### 11. Set up deep link reattributions

 You can set up the adjust SDK to handle deep links that are used to open your app.
-We will only read certain adjust specific parameters.
+We will only read certain, adjust-specific parameters.
 This is essential if you are planning to run retargeting or re-engagement campaigns with deep links.
-Only thing you need to do is to properly set your app schema name in app descriptor file, usually located at `src/{YourProjectName}-app.xml`.
+The only thing you need to do is to properly set your app schema name in app descriptor file, which is usually located at
+`src/{YourProjectName}-app.xml`.
 By using this scheme name later for deep linking, our SDK will handle deep linking automatically without need to set anything in your app source code.

 #### iOS

-In order to set scheme name for your iOS app, you should add following key-value pair into `<InfoAdditions>` section of app descriptor's `<iPhone>` section:
+In order to set scheme name for your iOS app, you should add the following key-value pair into the `<InfoAdditions>` section of the app descriptor's `<iPhone>` section:

 ```xml
 <iPhone>